Jai2500/The_Mandalorian/README.md

 * **Ground**: The ground is present below the player at all times throughout the game.
 * **Solid Objects**: These are obstacles that are placed so as to slow down the player.
 It does not take away a life from the player.
 * **Firebeams**: These are obstacles that have been modified from *solid objects* to cause the player to lose life on impact.
-* **Magnets**: These are obstacles that drag the player radially towards themselves.
+* **Magnets**: These are obstacles that attract the player radially towards themselves.
 * **Coin**: A collectible that will increase the score of the player.
 * **Speed Boost**: A collectible that will increase the game speed.
 * **Shield**: The player will be able to activate his shield which will provide him invincibility.
 * **Player Bullets**: The player can shoot these which will destroy the obstacles (except the magnet) on impact.
 They also cause damage to the boss enemy.
 * **Boss Enemy**: The boss enemy spawns near the end of the game and fires player tracking bullets to the player.
 The boss enemy will follow the player along the Y axis.
-* **Player Dragon**: The player can spawn its own dragon which will cause the game to speed up and will provide shield after to the player.
+* **Player Dragon (Mr.Cuddles)**: The player can spawn its own dragon which will cause the game to speed up and will provide shield after to the player.

 ### Additional Details:
 * The game has a ```time``` system and the player has to complete the game within the time.